Behavior of the distance exponent for $\frac{1}{|x-y|^{2d}}$ long-range percolation: Strict monotonicity of the distance exponent

-for some $\dxp(\beta) \in (0,1)$.
-One can ask whether the same statement is true for the distance between two sets that are separated by a euclidean distance of $n$, for example $D\left(B_n(\mz),B_{2n}(\mz)^C\right)$.
-However, a similar statement can never be true, as there is a uniform (in $n$) positive probability of a direct edge between the sets $B_n(\mz)$ and $B_{2n}(\mz)^C$.
-But if we condition on the event that there is no direct edge, then we can get such a result, as proven in \cite[Lemma 4.11]{baeumler2022distances}.
+under the measure $\p_\beta$, see \cite[Lemma 4.10]{baeumler2022distances}.
+As we also have $\E_\beta \left[D(\mz,n\mo)\right] \approx_P D(\mz, n \mo)$ (by \eqref{eq:baeumler1}), we see that the point-to-point distance $D(\mz,n\mo)$ and the point-to-set distance $D\left(\mz,B_n(\mz)^c \right)$ are typically of the same order.
+One can ask whether the same statement is true for the distance between two sets that are separated by a Euclidean distance of $n$, for example $D\left(B_n(\mz),B_{2n}(\mz)^c \right)$.
+However, the same statement is not true for this case, as there is a uniform (in $n$) positive probability of a direct edge between the sets $B_n(\mz)$ and $B_{2n}(\mz)^c$.
+But if we condition on the event that there is no direct edge, then we can get such a result, as proven in \cite[Lemma 4.11 and Corollary 4.12]{baeumler2022distances}.

-\begin{lemma} Let $\mathcal{L}$ be the event that there is no direct edge between $B_n(\mz)$ and $B_{2n}(\mz)^C$.
+\begin{lemma} Let $\mathcal{L}$ be the event that there is no direct edge between $B_n(\mz)$ and $B_{2n}(\mz)^c$.
 For all $\beta \geq 0$ and all $\eps>0$, there exist $0<c<C<\infty$ such that

 for all $n \in \N$.
 Let $\mathcal{L}^\prime$ be the event that there is no direct edge between $V_\mz^n$ and $\bigcup_{u \in \Z^d : \|u\|_\infty \geq 2} V_u^n$.
 For all $\beta \geq 0$ and all $\eps>0$, there exist $0<c<C<\infty$ such that